ebi-pf-team/interproscan-docs/docs/OutputFormats.rst

 hit in some member databases.
 At the present only Cath-Gene3D, Cath-FunFam and Pfam are able to detect discontinious domains.

-If a domain is not continuous (i.e. it is broken up into fragments) each of the fragments are represented under the ``location-fragments`` key and are labelled as "C_TERMINAL_DISC" (for the most c-terminal fragment), "N_TERMINAL_DISC" (for the most n-terminal fragment), and "NC_TERMINAL_DISC" (for all other fragments) - where "DISC" is short for "discontinuous".
+If a domain is not continuous (i.e. it is broken up into fragments) each of the fragments are represented under the ``location-fragments`` key and are labelled (where "DISC" is short for "discontinuous") as:

+* "C_TERMINAL_DISC" - the fragment is discontinious in its C-terminal
+* "N_TERMINAL_DISC" - the fragment is discontinious in its N-terminal
+* "NC_TERMINAL_DISC" - all other fragments, these fragments are discontinious in their N- and C-terminal

 For example:

 .. code-block:: JSON